mustthink/go-storage-like-redis/README.md

 1) `type` - type of request:
    1) use "collection" for creating new collection
    2) use "object" for setting object into collection
-2) `collection` - name of collection which you want to create or where you want to set object.
+2) `collection` - optional, name of collection which you want to create or where you want to set object.
 If field is empty, object will set into `default` collection
-3) `key` - key for setting object into collection.
-If you want to create collection just leave empty.
+3) `key` - optional, key for setting object into collection.
+If you want to create collection or generate new key - just leave empty.
 4) `object` - object settings.
 If you want to create collection just leave empty.

 #### Struct of object settings